AgonConsole8/agon-vdp/video/pingo/vdu_pingo.md

 texture coordinates used by the mesh.
 The same mesh can be used multiple times, with the same or different bitmaps for coloring.
 The bitmap must be in the RGBA8888 format (4 bytes per pixel).

+## Define Object Texture Coordinates
+<b>VDU 23, 0, &A0, sid; &49, 40, oid; n; u0; v0; ...</b> :  Define Object Texture Coordinates

+This command establishes the list of U/V texture coordinates that define texturing for an object, as opposed to a mesh.
+For that object, it will override any texture coordinates defined for the mesh that the object references.
+See also subcommand #3.

+The mesh must still have texture indexes established.

+The "n" parameter is the number of coordinate pairs, so the total number of coordinates specified equals n*2.

 ## Set Object X Scale Factor
 <b>VDU 23, 0, &A0, sid; &49, 6, oid; scalex;</b> :  Set Object X Scale Factor